 In 1919, Sinn Féin proclaimed an Irish Republic, setting up its own parliament (Dáil Éireann) and government.

-In July 1921, a three-year guerrilla war launched by the Irish Republican Army (IRA) ended in a truce.
+In July 1921, a truce was reached in the three-year guerrilla war launched by the Irish Republican Army (IRA).

-In December 1921, the Anglo-Irish Treaty was concluded between the British government and representatives of the Second Dáil.
+In December 1921, the Anglo-Irish Treaty was concluded between the British government and representatives of the Second Dáil, granting Ireland complete independence in its home affairs but allowing Northern Ireland to remain within the United Kingdom.

-By 1921, the population of Ireland had been reduced to slightly over four million, a significant drop from over eight million in 1841.
+By 1921, the population of Ireland was reduced to slightly over four million.

 Prior to the partition in 1921, Ireland had a long history as an economic colony.